 Having social security benefits can be challenging.
 There's a lot of paperwork involved, and it takes a significant amount of time to fill out properly.
-The Law Offices Of Richard L Sheppard III will provide you with a Social Security law attorney in Modesto, California to make the process easier for you.
+The Law Offices Of Richard L Sheppard III will provide you with a Social Security law attorney in Mt Pleasant, Michigan to make the process easier for you.
 We will handle all the documentation and represent you along the way.

 Meet with an attorney about your Social Security benefits today.

 A Social Security attorney at the Law Offices Of Richard L Sheppard III will work with you to find the right benefits for your situation.
 You have a couple different options under Social Security law:

 The social security program was signed into law by President Roosevelt in 1935 and has evolved over the years.
 Today social security provides retirement benefits to those who have worked long enough to qualify, and payments to those who are unable to work due to medical impairments.
 The laws and regulations that govern who qualifies for social security disability are complicated, looking at many factors including work history, education and age.
 Some medical conditions are severe enough on their own to qualify one as disabled if certain criteria are met.
 Other conditions are evaluated in terms of how one's medical impairments limit his or her ability to carry out certain work related activities such as sitting, standing, lifting, bending, stooping, etc.

 There are primarily two disability programs available: Social Security Disability and Supplemental Security Income.
 Each are explained below.

 Only an experienced and knowledgeable social security disability attorney will understand the complexities involved in analyzing a claim.
 The Law Offices of Richard L Sheppard III possesses that knowledge and experience.
 If you are too injured to work call us for a free consultation.